cturpn/Operating-System-Writeup/operating-system/operating-system-components.md

  - Kernel
  - Shell

 While minimal and inconvenient, the system can boot and run with just these components.
-You could run shell built in commands, but thats really it.
+You could run shell built in commands, but even this is not guaranteed, as most modern shells still rely on libraries to execute them.

 ### Optional, but important components are:
  - System libraries